 Chemotherapy and other drug therapies.
 This is the use of drugs that kill cancer cells.
 The goal of this treatment is to control the cancer for as long as possible.

 Immunotherapy.
 This treatment stimulates the immune system to fight multiple myeloma.
-The two main drugs used are the immunomodulating agents Thalomid (thalidomide) and Revlimid (lenalidomide).
+The 2 main drugs used are the immunomodulating agents thalidomide and lenalidomide.
 They help keep multiple myeloma cells from reproducing within bone marrow.
 These drugs also work by stopping tumors from forming new blood vessels.

 Targeted agents.
 This type of treatment inhibits or prevents the growth and spread of tumors by targeting specific parts of malignant cells.
-Velcade (bortezomib) and Kyprolis (carfilzomib) are drugs called proteasome inhibitors that work to treat multiple myeloma by killing cancer cells.
+Bortezomib and Carfilzomib are drugs called proteasome inhibitors that work to treat multiple myeloma by killing cancer cells.

 Radiation therapy.
 The goal of this treatment is to ease symptoms.
 It can help with bone pain.
 Radiation can also help prevent or treat a fracture in the area of the bone weakened by the cancer or to cure a single collection of myeloma cells called plasmacytoma.